 Agencies will have the opportunity to participate in coaching calls to help develop and refine ideas for proposals.
 Our coaches will help you refine your ideas.

 We strongly encourage all agencies considering participation in the hackathon to register for a coaching call to refine their ideas prior to submission.
 Agencies can submit their ideas via the submission form on hackforthecommunity.com starting October 2017.

 (Nonprofits) If your proposal is selected, you will receive an email notification by Dec.
 15. Your nonprofit will benefit from:

 - a custom technology solution built at the 36-hour hack-a-thon

 - an eight hour day of service to implement the hack-a-thon product and solve other IT problems.

 - Identify representative(s) to meet with Hack for the Community leads to scope projects for the hack-a-thon & day of service.
 Representative(s) must commit 3 full days (in addition to needed prep time) to engagement with volunteers.

 Through coaching calls, our coaches will help you refine your idea.
 Prior to the coaching call, we recommend that you work with your internal team to develop your proposal.

 Up to you!
 When self-organizing around projects, it's a great question to ask others interested in working on the project.
-We'll do our best to alleviate any potential issues ahead of the event.
+Your team's volunteer leads will reach out to you prior to the event to give you project details and we'll do our best to alleviate any potential issues ahead of the event.